 - 1 organic orange - zest & juice

 - 2 tbsp cocoa powder

-- 1 tbsp yogurt (I used honey yogurt)
+- 1 tbsp natural yoghurt (I used honey yoghurt)

 - 50 g icing sugar